-From 2015 – With the self-imposed wind moratorium all but finished in Huron County Michigan several wind projects are slated to start up in the Upper Thumb this fall.
-Renewable Energy Systems Americas will begin construction on 47 wind turbines in Dwight, Bloomfield and Lincoln townships, while Huron Township will begin with 25.
-Local farmers expect wind farm income to grow.
+In 2015 , with the self-imposed wind moratorium all but finished in Huron County Michigan.
+Several wind projects were slated to start up in the Upper Thumb that fall.
+Renewable Energy Systems Americas began construction on 47 wind turbines in Dwight, Bloomfield, and Lincoln townships, while Huron Township started with 25.
+Local farmers expected wind farm income to grow that year

-The project, entitled the Deerfield Wind Energy project, will provide up to 200 jobs during the peak of construction and up to six permanent jobs once construction is completed.
-Currently more than 215 local landowners are participating in Deerfield Wind Energy
+The project, entitled the Deerfield Wind Energy project, provided up to 200 jobs during the peak of construction and up to six permanent jobs once construction is completed.
+Currently, more than 215 local landowners are participating in Deerfield Wind Energy

-In a new trend to appease landowners, RES Americas, told county officials earlier this year that every landowner within 2,100 feet of a turbine would receive royalty payments, even those with or without turbines.
+In a new trend to appease landowners, RES Americas told county officials in 2015 that every landowner within 2,100 feet of a turbine would receive royalty payments.
+Even those with or without turbines.

-Deerfield Wind Energy is scheduled to reach commercial operation by December 31, 2016.
+Deerfield Wind Energy reached commercial operation in 2016.